 Active and engaging meta descriptions drive traffic.
 Each sentence should deliver clear value.
-Passive run-on sentences damage the perceived urgency of visiting your website convincing users your site and its information can wait for later.
+Passive run-on sentences damage the perceived urgency of visiting your website convincing users that your site and its information can wait for later.
 Unfortunately, ‘later’ usually means ‘never’.

 The ideal meta descriptions end with calls to action.
 A simple phrase convinces readers to act.
 Calls to action are commonly seen in sales or content marketing and are equally important for snippets.
-Examples of effective meta description CTAs include “learn more,” or “find out here.”
+Examples of effective meta-description CTAs include “learn more,” or “find out here.”

 Keep Meta Descriptions Consistent

 Meta descriptions should entice search engine users to your site — without tricking them into visiting.
 The landing page should deliver on any promises highlighted in the snippet.
 Clickbait strategies can quickly backfire, driving the website’s placement far lower in future search engine results.